-Kesko Design System’s font package ships the Skatta Sans UI typeface as ready-to-use @font-face declarations in three formats: CSS, SCSS and LESS, alongside the WOFF and WOFF2 font files.
+Kesko Design System’s webfont package ships the Skatta Sans UI typeface as ready-to-use @font-face declarations alongside the webfont files.

 Installation #